starlin1803/Laos_System/README.md

-Below are English versions of the three files you provided.

 # LAOS: Structured Documentation for Ophthalmology Day Surgery (Config-Driven)

 This repository provides a configurable end-to-end pipeline that converts clinical speech/text notes into structured JSON documents for: